MoonLight314/MoonLight314.github.io/_posts/2021-08-10-BERT_Text_Classification_EN.md

 <br>
 <br>

-* 그리고, Validation Dataset을 만듭니다.
+* And then, making validation dataset.

 <br>